bernedom/bernedom.github.io/_posts/2022-12-19-cmake-presets-best-practices.md

   * ccache-env (hidden): A preset that defines some environment variables for ccache.
 This is used in CI and dev builds where ccache is used to speed up the build.
   * clang-tidy (hidden): A preset that defines the clang-tidy checks to be used.
 This is used mainly in CI builds where clang-tidy is used to check the code.
   * [iwyu](https://include-what-you-use.org/): A preset that defines the include-what-you-use checks to be used.
 This is used mainly in CI builds where include-what-you-use is used to check the code.
-*  **Generator presets**: These presets define the generator and the build directory.
+*  **Generator presets**: These presets to define the generator and the build directory.
 I usually also keep them `hidden` and use them in other presets.
-   *  Ninja: My generator of choice when building for linux and mac.
+   *  Ninja: My generator of choice when building for Linux and mac.
 This preset defines the build directory and the generator.
    *  MSVC: for building on windows
    *  Any other generator required to build on other platforms
 * **Toolchain presets**: These contain specific compiler versions and flags.
 These presets are also marked `hidden` and are used in other presets.
 They might also contain library locations such as for Qt or Boost.
 I often prefix them with either `ci` if they contain information that is specific to the ci environment or the [devcontainer](https://dominikberner.ch/using-devcontainers-with-cpp/) bundled with the project.
 These might (re-)define the build directory.